Iran's Raisi says tackling Covid, reviving economy priorities

 Daily infections and deaths have hit record highs several times this month, raising total cases since the pandemic started to over 4.5 million and fatalities to more than 100,000.

-Iran, battling the Middle East's deadliest Covid outbreak, launched a vaccination drive in February but it has progressed slower than authorities had hoped.
+Battling the Middle East's deadliest Covid outbreak, the country launched a vaccination drive in February but it has progressed slower than authorities had hoped.

 Choked by US sanctions that have made it difficult to transfer money abroad, Iran says it has struggled to import vaccines.